gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_064_runway_prompt.md

-## Runway Prompt – Scene 064: Florentine's Opening Address
+# Runway Prompt – Scene 064: Florentine's Opening Address

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Setting**: Chancellor’s Office, Berlin – Grand Conference Hall
 **Time**: Wednesday morning, shortly after the Chancellor’s surprise introduction